PavelApostolov/Redux-BurgerShop/README.md

-[React-BurgerShop](https://github.com/PavelApostolov/ReactJS-BurgerShop) app refactored with Redux for ingredients and orders state.
+[React-BurgerShop](https://github.com/PavelApostolov/ReactJS-BurgerShop) app refactored with Redux more convenient access to the state by the different components.
 It lets you design a tasty burger with ingredients and their quantity of your choice.

 # How does it work

+You can add and remove different ingredients and you can see the immediate result of your creation as a burger designed with CSS.
+The price is also updated with every click.
+You have to be authenticated to make an order.

-After building your burger (you can see the burger designed with CSS) a modal with the order summary pops.
+After building your burger a modal with the order summary pops.
 After confirmation you are redirected to a contacts page where you fill a form for delivery and finish your order.
 It is stored in Firebase database.

 Added features after refactoring with Redux: authentication(register, login, logout), guarding routes, asynchronous requests and lazy loading, unit tests.
 Used: Firebase, ReactRouter 4, Axios, Redux-Thunk